Foundation Board of Directors

 Mr Farago practised as a solicitor and barrister for over 30 years, specialising in commercial disputes in Australia and overseas, before becoming a full-time international thriller writer.

-His books –The Empress Holds the Key and The Disappearance of Anna Popov – were released in 2013/14.
+His latest books –The Empress Holds the Key and The Hidden Genes of Professor K– were released in 2013/16.
 In 1984, Mr Farago became a member of the Knightly Order of Vitez.

 Loftus Harris AM